MAT MARTIN | Colour Meaning, Association and Perception in Brand Development

 Brown tends to feel serious and down to earth and can in this way be used as an alternative to black.
 It can however seem reserved, and boring.
 A brown-based brand palette would not be appropriate to many brands.

 Gold has varied cultural significance.
-Whilst it is often perceived as relating to material wealth and riches, some Asian cultures associate it with etheral religious subjects such as god and heaven.
+Whilst it is often perceived as relating to material wealth and riches, some Asian cultures associate it with ethereal religious subjects such as god and heaven.

 As a colour it is inextricably linked to the precious metal and can just as easily engender feelings of elitism, disparity, pride and self-righteousness.